These changes include:

 Vehicles registered for the Electric Vehicle Discount will be automatically transferred to the new ULED on 1 July 2013.

-The GVD will close to new registrations on Friday 28 June 2013.
+The GVD will close to new discount registrations with Transport for London on Friday 28 June 2013.
 Cars currently registered for the GVD will not meet the tighter CO2 criteria for the new ULED.
 However, in recognition that drivers have invested in low emission cars, the current owners of cars registered for the GVD will continue to receive a full discount for that vehicle for a further three years until 24 June 2016.
 This 'sunset period' for the GVD was extended from the original two year period in response to comments received in the consultation.

 The ULED will incentivise use of the cleanest vehicles available.
 Currently only electric and plug-in hybrid vehicles meet the ULED criteria but in the future any hybrid, petrol, diesel or hydrogen car or van that became available that emitted 75g/km or less of CO2 would qualify.